memoization/OP-MK7-Plugin/README.md

 # About
 Based off of [DarkFlare69's](https://github.com/DarkFlare69/MK7-Online-NTR-Plugin-v3) plugin, this includes a combination of some codes from [SFC-hacker's](https://github.com/SFC-hacker/Mario-Kart-7-Plugin-Deluxe) plugin and [MK7-Revolution](https://github.com/Anto726/MK7-Revolution).
 In addition, this includes exclusive codes for online and singleplayer usage.

+> [!WARNING]
+> Use of cheats with this plugin can result in a permanent device ban on Pretendo or other "reboot" online platforms.
+Use with caution in public sessions.
+Enable a private room session *([Custom Private Room](#safeCode))* for safe use while online.

 # Installation

 1. Download the latest [plugin](https://github.com/memoization/OP-MK7-Plugin/releases/latest) file.